earthly/website/blog/_posts/2022-03-02-golang-grpc-gateway.md

 Let's move on to the next grpc gateway example.

+### Proxy Alternatives - Kong gRPC-gateway

+An stand-in alternative to the above is the KONG [gRPC-gateway](https://docs.konghq.com/hub/kong-inc/grpc-gateway/).
+If you are using as an API gateway then by enabling the grpc-gateway plugin and configuring things correctly you can get an equivalent proxy setup for you.

 ## REST GRPC (HTTP Frontend)

 The Proxy service above is great if your gRPC service is written in a langauge besides go, or if its not your code or your service.
 You can interact with it from the outside and not worry about the implementation details.